frain-dev/convoy-website/content/blog/debugging-webhook-events-with-convoy-cli.md

 In furthering our objective of making webhooks easier to debug, we decided to overhaul our Convoy CLI stream implementation.
 Our users found the former implementation not so easy to use.

-First pain point was the fact that we had the CLI commands in the main convoy binary.
-These are the CLI commands:
+First pain point was the fact that we had all the CLI streaming commands in the main convoy binary:

 - `login` which sets up the credentials the  CLI needs to listen for events.
 - `listen` which uses the credentials to listen for events.